$1 million in federal funding for mental health training to benefit Travis County residents

 Doggett wants to make sure mental health providers aren't forgotten about.

-"Many of our mental health providers themselves have been stressed out by the challenges, the overwhelming challenges that they have been dealing with," said Doggett.
+"Many of our mental health providers themselves have been stressed out by the challenges, the overwhelming challenges that they have been dealing with," he said.

-Doggett announced that the federal government will send $1 million dollars as a direct federal appropriation to TXST to help roll-out training for a new database.
+Doggett announced that the federal government will send $1 million as a direct federal appropriation to TXST to help roll out training for a new database.

 In that database will be information collected during last year's community health assessment.
 Mental health professionals will be able to use the information in that database to better understand the mental health needs of their patients.

 "This database will outline also the various social determinants that come into play here.
-So it's not just mental health in isolation, but it is questions about housing, job security, affordability," said Doggett.
+So it's not just mental health in isolation, but it is questions about housing, job security, affordability," Doggett said.

-"Many of our young people are facing big challenges, but many families are just trying to get by with the affordability challenges there and provide, as well as some older people in our community feeling isolation," said Doggett.
+"Many of our young people are facing big challenges, but many families are just trying to get by with the affordability challenges there and provide, as well as some older people in our community feeling isolation," Doggett said.

 Addressing mental health hurdles can help health care professionals across the state.